 Explore the vast Heidelberg Castle & Museums

-Anyway, the castle is built on the top of the hill and occupies a really big area.
-You have 2 options to get there.
+Anyway, the castle is built on the top of the hill and occupies a vast area.
+You have two options to get there.
 Either with the funicular or walking.
-Entrance fee is the same either way, so just take the road uphill only if you want to walk.
+Entrance fee is the same either way, so take the road uphill only if you want to walk.

 Hiking up the hill, involves a lot of stairs too, something you can skip with the funicular.
-Entrance fee was 7 euro p.p.
+The entrance fee was 7 euro p.p.

 German Pharmacy Museum in the Castle

-That is a really big and well structured museum related to the history of pharmacy in Germany.
+That is a vast and well-structured museum related to the history of pharmacy in Germany.
 You can be more than 1 hour in there.

-You will see some great visuals that explain the history of pharmacy, from ancient years, going though alchemists up until the form it has today.
+You will see some great visuals that explain the history of pharmacy, from ancient years, going through alchemists up until the form it has today.

-At an underground level you will visit the apothecary laboratory with all the cauldrons and distillers and tools.
-It will remind you an alchemist’s secret den, as seen in movies.
+At an underground level, you will visit the apothecary laboratory with all the cauldrons and distillers and tools.
+It will remind you of an alchemist’s secret den, as seen in movies.

 But it is true!
 This whole place shows how medicines were produced.